lindemann-co/lindemann-co.github.io/content/quotes/home.fr.md

 > Setup scripts should be boring.
 The more exotic your installation process is, the more exotic your bug reports will be.
 >
 > Dive into Python

+> Establishing consistent standards is the nearest thing to a free lunch
+>
+> Herbert Hoover, US commerce secretary in the 1920s

 ## Communiquer